-Following on-going evaluation and changes to make the program more effective and cost-efficient, SWACO’s drop-off recycling program is adding four locations to better serve all Franklin County communities.
+Following on-going evaluation and changes to make the program more effective and cost-efficient, SWACO’s drop-off recycling program is adding five locations to better serve all Franklin County communities.

 The recycling containers, which are free for Franklin County residents and businesses to use, will be placed in Groveport, Franklin and Mifflin Townships and North Columbus and offer addition recycling capacity to residents as well as to provide recycling opportunities for condo and apartment dwellers who may not have easy access to recycling.